howtographql/howtographql/content/frontend/react-apollo/4-routing.md

 In this section, you'll learn how to use the [`react-router`](https://github.com/ReactTraining/react-router) library with Apollo to implement some navigation functionality!

-### Install Dependencies
+### Install dependencies

-First add the dependency to the app.
+First add the required dependencies to the app.
 Open a terminal, navigate to your project directory and type:

 <Instruction>